SUSTAINABILITY MYTHS AND MISCONCEPTIONS: TRUE OR FALSE?

 I can definitely understand why this is so commonly assumed… Even when looking up the definition of sustainability, the most common responses are a reference to the environment.

 And although fighting climate change and maintaining a healthy planet are both extremely important, there are many other aspects that are equally as important too.

-In my eyes, the only way to truly be “sustainable” is by trying to maintain and sustain the environment, the economy and society all at the same time.
-It’s tricky, and that’s why ‘trying’ was the key word here…
+In my eyes, the only way to truly be “sustainable” is by trying to maintain, sustain and improve the environment, the economy and society all at the same time.
+It’s tricky, and that’s why ‘trying’ was the keyword here…

 Yes, some could say that without the planet we wouldn’t be here, so that is the sector that we should dedicate the most of our time too… But focusing solely on one aspect whilst ignoring the others is almost as damaging as choosing to ignore them all.

 When you think about it, environmentalists are essentially trying to better the planet in order to sustain life… Yes, the environment is important, but where’s the logic in abandoning everything else along the way?